RobertAhlin/rpg-p3/README.md

 # <a id="user-experience"></a>User Experience

-I wanted the user (player) to get a good experience even though it is only a text based game.
+I wanted the user (player) to get a good experience even though it is only a text based game.<br>
+What can be done with text?
+Colors?
+Ascii art?
+Yes I used it.

 ## <a id="user-stories"></a>User stories

 A player should:

 - Be able to create a character, that will be saved.
-- Easily understand the came commands.
+- Easily understand the game commands.
 - Play a game for fun.
 - Have at least one good laugh.

 ### <a id="strategy"></a>Strategy

 I aimed for a text based role playing game where a player should be able to create and name a character with some simple stats.
-The characters stats combined with dice rolls would determen the outcome.
+The characters stats combined with dice rolls would determine the outcome.
 For example: If the character has more strength it will be able to fight the dragon.
 If it has more charisma it will be more "lucky with partners".
-Even if the main story is one there will be three different side events from every time the dice rolls.
+Even if the main story will end up the same, there will be three different side events from every time the dice rolls.
 The story should be able to be editied easily in a Google Sheet.
 That will act as a database for the storyline, dice roll events and saving player and character.

 ### <a id="scope"></a>Scope

-This will show what I learnt in the Python programming module.
+This will show what I learnt in the Python programming module.<br>
+I had to choose not to include many of my ideas.
+Some examples can be found in the More feature list.

 ### <a id="structure"></a>Structure

 - The structure is really simple.
 A python run file to contain the code.
-- Link to a Google Sheet to get and save data.
+- Linked to a Google Sheet through an API to get and save data.

 ### <a id="skeleton"></a>Skeleton